danielroedl/vsc-meld-diff/README.md

-# Compare files or folders with the tool meld (or other like WinMerge, Beyond Compare, ...) directly from vs code
+# Compare files, folders, clipboard or git changes with the tool meld (or other like WinMerge, Beyond Compare, ...) directly from vs code

 This extension open two files (or folders) in the external tool meld (or ony other diff tool you want).
+It is also possible to compare editor context or text selection with the clipboard or to use it with the git source control.

-There are five commands to do different ways to choose the files for comparing.
+There are several commands to do different ways of comparing.
 It is also possible to choose the files (or folders) from the file list.

 Hit `Ctrl` + `Shift` + `P` to open the command menu and type `Meld Diff`.